 Eric Church’s new album, “The Outsiders,” is set to crash in at No. 1 on the Billboard 200 chart next week — with the best sales week of the year.

-Industry sources forecast the country album, released yesterday (February 11), to sell between 275,000 and 300,000 by the end of the tracking week on Sunday, February 16.
+Industry sources forecast the country album, which was released on Feb.
+11, to sell between 275,000 and 300,000 by the end of the tracking week on Feb.
+16.

 Church will also log the best week for a country album since Luke Bryan’s “Crash My Party” blew in with 528,000 on the Billboard 200 chart dated Aug.
 31, 2013.